pinterweb/dotnet-solution-template/CSharp/README.md

    _there is no data persistence, so you will have to set that up yourself_
 //#endif
 //#if efcore
-- Optional: Create a `IRequestHandler<TRequest, TResponse>` in the Api project\
+- Optional: Create a `IRequestHandler<TRequest, TResponse>` in the Api project to handle any business logic.\
+//#if metadata
    _this step is optional if you just want to save the command data.
 A generic_ _request handler will run and save the command data to a database if you_ _configure the command in an `IEntityConfiguration<TModel>` class._
+//#endif
-   _Similarly, query objects inheriting from `IQuery` will already have a request_ _handler to run the query.
+   _Query objects inheriting from `IQuery` will already have a request_ _handler to run the query.
 Make sure to setup your query contracts in an_ _`IEntityConfiguration<TModel>` class first._
 //#endif